It’s almost that time.

 Credit: Ryan Fleisher

-Former president Jimmy Carter, at age 100, is also nominated.
-His “Last Sunday in Plains: a Centennial Celebration” will compete with George Clinton, Dolly Parton and Barbra Streisand for best audio book, narration and storytelling recording.
+Former President Jimmy Carter, at age 100, is also nominated.
+His “Last Sundays in Plains: A Centennial Celebration” will compete with George Clinton, Dolly Parton and Barbra Streisand for best audio book, narration and storytelling recording.

 Atlanta-born Afrobeats superstar Davido grabbed a nomination as a featured artist on Chris Brown’s “Sensational,” which is up for best African music performance.